Common Sense Media Review

 What's the Story?

-In CHINATOWN, ex-cop Jack Giddes (Jack Nicholson), carries on a lucrative detective business -- at least until a woman seeks information about her philandering husband.
-In his attempt to prove the husband's affair, Jack finds himself entangled in a deadly game with the Los Angeles police department, the local government, and a beautiful femme fatale (Faye Dunaway).
+In CHINATOWN, ex-cop Jack Gittes (Jack Nicholson) has a lucrative detective business—at least until a woman shows up seeking information about her philandering husband.
+In his attempt to prove the husband's affair, Jack finds himself entangled in a deadly game with the Los Angeles Police Department, the local government, and a sophisticated femme fatale (Faye Dunaway).
 Someone is siphoning water from the local supply, much to the dismay of the local farmers.
 Ultimately, Jack must uncover the trail of corruption and deceit to save his own hide (and nose).

 Is It Any Good?

-Roman Polanski's film is a visually lavish trip back into the hardboiled detective genre.
-The gorgeous costumes and harsh lighting help to capture the seediness lurking behind legitimate society in 1930s Los Angeles.
-The Academy of Motion Pictures Arts and Sciences recognized the film with Oscar nominations in major performance, design, and technical categories.
-Robert Towne (Shampoo, Mission: Impossible) ultimately brought home the Academy Award for his original screenplay.
+This film is a visually lavish trip back into the hardboiled detective genre.
+Chinatown's gorgeous costumes and harsh lighting help capture the seediness lurking behind legitimate society in 1930s Los Angeles.
+Unfortunately, director Roman Polanski's 1977 confession to child sex abuse mars its legacy, complicating the film's use of child sex abuse as a plot point.
+Still, the film received Oscar nominations in major performance, design, and technical categories, and Robert Towne (Shampoo, Mission: Impossible) ultimately brought home the Academy Award for his original screenplay.
 (The writing process had been a contentious one, as Towne had originally planned for a happy ending.)
-The film was intended to be the first of a trilogy, about the water company, gas company, and a freeway project respectively.
+The film was intended to be the first of a trilogy about the water company, a gas company, and a freeway project, respectively.
 Ultimately, only one sequel (The Two Jakes) found its way into production; Nicholson would go on to direct and star in that film.

 Talk to Your Kids About ...

-This film also lends itself to discussions about cinematic style (excellent harshly shadowed lighting) and issues of genre.
-How does the type of storytelling present in this film compare to current trends in television detective shows such as Law and Order and C.S.I.?
+This film lends itself to discussions about cinematic style (e.g., harshly shadowed lighting) and issues of genre.
+How does the storytelling in this film compare to that of TV detective shows such as Law and Order and C.S.I.?

 Movie Details